 rents rooms for sessions, conferences or other meetings, as well as accompanying services (esp. catering)

 - Contractual Partner

-- The Hotelier is entitled to demand, from the Guests, a deposit of their credit card data during check-in or in In such a case, the person whose credit card information has been stored is also jointly and several liable for the payment of all costs and damages which arose because of services rendered by the Hotelier for the benefit for one or more Guests.
+2.5 The Hotelier is entitled to demand, from the Guests, a deposit of their credit or debit card (the “credit card”) data during check-in or in advance.
+In such a case, the person whose credit card information has been stored is also jointly and several liable for the payment of all costs and damages which arose because of services rendered by the Hotelier for the benefit for one or more Guests.
 This does not apply if the credit card holder can prove that the credit card information was submitted to the Hotelier without the credit card holder’s knowledge and will.

 - Formation of a Contract

 3.1 Within the scope of these Terms and Conditions, a contract between the Hotelier and the Contractual Partner comes into existence upon